InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_pipeline.md

 ![Hello pipeline help](./hello_pipeline.png)

-The two `--`'s are to separate arguments for the WASM module from arguments to the `itk-wasm` CLI and the WebAssembly interpreter.
+The two `--`'s are to separate arguments for the Wasm module from arguments to the `itk-wasm` CLI and the WebAssembly interpreter.

 Try running on an [example image](https://data.kitware.com/api/v1/file/63041ac8f64de9b9501e5a22/download).